 Q: “I just got hit in the eye!
 Do I need to see the eye doctor?”

 A: This can be a loaded question.
 It really depends on the nature of the injury and any symptoms that develop afterward.
-Regardless, getting hit in the eye is no fun, and seeing an eye doctor may be necessary if you’re worried about your vision or the health of your eye.
+If you’re unsure about what to do if you get hit in the eye, it’s always best to err on the side of caution and consult an eye doctor, especially if you’re worried about your vision or the health of your eye.

 Vision Changes